nparekh1979/About-Me-Website/README.md

-# Introduction Website using HTML & CSS
+# Simple Website using HTML & CSS

+This site is about me.
+It was made in 2020.